 Choosing color ramps

 The colors you choose will make a big difference in how your map looks.
-The Color Ramp selector offers a wide variety of pre-defined color palettes:
+The Ramp selector offers a wide variety of pre-defined color palettes:

 image.png